-The new Swiss Data Protection Act 2020 (DPA) has finally been completed.
-Following the resolution of the last differences on “profiling” on Wednesday, the Swiss Federal Parliament passed on Friday, September 25, 2020 the new law.
-It is expected to come into force in 2022, with some sources even suggesting summer 2022.
+The new Swiss Data Protection Act (nFADP) has finally been completed.
+Following the resolution of the last differences on “profiling” on Wednesday, the Swiss Federal Parliament passed on Friday, September 25, 2020, the new law.
+It is expected to come into force on September 1, 2023.
 As a next step, the supporting ordinances will now be drawn up and submitted for public consultation.
 How fast things now progress will of course also depend on the EU: Switzerland is still waiting for the renewal of the European Commission’s adequacy decision, which allows unhindered data transfers to Switzerland.
 The EU could put pressure on Switzerland to speed up putting the revised DPA into effect.

 More governance: records of data processing activities, DPIA, reporting obligation